workingDog/StixToNeoDB/README.md

 ### Installation and packaging

-To assemble the application and all its dependencies into a single fat jar file, use [SBT](http://www.scala-sbt.org/) and type:
+To compile from source and assemble the application and all its dependencies into a single fat jar file, use [SBT](http://www.scala-sbt.org/) and type:

     sbt assembly